- Model & Year: 95-01 7-Series, U.S.

 - Old laptop computer (ex: Dell D610, IBM ThinkPad, etc)

-Freely available for many years and popular with BMW enthusiasts, NavCoder software allows the user to program (configure) navigation computers, telephone control units (TCUs) and other devices and settings, such as daytime running lights.
-NavCoder can "see" any device that communicates on your car's I-bus (such as your radio).
+Freely available for many years and popular with BMW enthusiasts, NavCoder software allows the user to program (configure) navigation computers, telephone control units (TCUs), daytime running lights, and other devices and settings.
+Running on Windows only (not Apple OS), NavCoder can "see" any device that communicates on your car's i-bus (such as your radio).

 Resler Interface Prep